How to Calibrate a Flow Meter: 5 Methods & Step-by-Step Guide

 Pressure sensors are used across every process industry.
 Here are the most common application categories:

-• Process control: Monitoring and controlling pressure in reactors, distillation columns, heat exchangers, and pipeline systems.
+• Process control: Monitoring and controlling pressure in reactors, distillation columns, heat exchangers, and — when routed up through a SCADA layer — pipeline systems.
 The 4-20mA signal feeds directly into a DCS or PLC for closed-loop control.

 • Flow measurement: Differential pressure sensors across an orifice plate, venturi, or flow nozzle measure flow rate.
 This is still the most common industrial flow measurement method.
 For GPM-based flow measurement, see our guide on flow meters with GPM units.